 Note the phrase third party.
-Not sending DMARC aggregate reports is bad enough (Looking at you, Office 365).
+Not sending DMARC aggregate reports is bad enough.
 Proofpoint does provide aggregate DMARC data about the mail traffic flowing through a customer’s gateway, but only via Proofpoint’s own DMARC report analytics offering, Proofpoint Email Fraud Defense.
 In essence, Proofpoint is ensuring that only their DMARC analytics offering provides their existing email gateway customers with the full picture needed to deploy DMARC, at an additional cost, of course.

 Update: I have written a complete Proofpoint email authentication guide that describes how to implement this workaround in detail.